Game drive in South Africa's Eastern Cape.

 What's it like?

-Hike among ancient rock art, then stargaze from your luxurious cave-suite at Kagga Kamma in the heart of the mystical Cederberg wilderness
+• Hike among ancient rock art, then stargaze from your unique cave or hut suite at Kagga Kamma, in the heart of the mystical Cederberg wilderness

-Track the Big Five on safari in South Africa’s Eastern Cape, and unwind in comfortable lodges throughout your adventure
+• Track iconic wildlife on safari in South Africa’s Eastern Cape, and unwind in comfortable lodges throughout your adventure

 Touchdown in Cape Town